Counterfeit consumer good: Apparel and accessories

 According to the Organization for Economic Co-operation and Development (OECD) in 2016, Ray-Ban, Rolex, Supreme and Louis Vuitton were the most copied brands, with Nike being the most counterfeited brand globally.
 Counterfeit clothes, shoes, jewelry and handbags from designer brands are made in varying quality; sometimes the intent is only to fool the gullible buyer who only looks at the label and does not know what the real thing looks like, while others put some serious effort into mimicking fashion details.

 Others realize that most consumers do not care if the goods they buy are counterfeit and just wish to purchase inexpensive products.
 The popularity of designer jeans in the late 1970s and early 1980s spurred a flood of counterfeits.

 Factories that manufacture counterfeit designer brand garments and watches are usually located in developing countries, with between 85% and 95% of all counterfeit goods coming from China.

-Expensive watches are vulnerable to counterfeiting as well.
-In Malaysia, Thailand, Vietnam and the Philippines, authentic-looking but poor quality watch fakes with self-winding mechanisms and fully working movements can sell for as little as US$20, with good quality ones selling for $100 and over.
-Some fakes' movements and materials are also of remarkably passable quality, albeit inconsistently so, and may look good and work well for some years, a possible consequence of increasing competition within the counterfeiting community.
+Expensive watches are vulnerable to counterfeiting.
+In Malaysia, Thailand, Vietnam and the Philippines some fakes' movements and materials are of passable quality, albeit inconsistently so, and may look good and work well for some years, a possible consequence of increasing competition within the counterfeiting community.

 Some counterfeiters have begun to manufacture their goods in the same factory as the authentic goods.
 'Yuandan goods' (原单) are those fakes that are produced in the same factory as legitimate designer pieces without authorized permission to do so.
 These goods are made from scraps and leftover materials from genuine products, produced illegally, and sold on the black market.